 As I said before, we can't share what we don't already have.
-There is a big difference between the energy of genuine love and strategic love.
-Genuine love flows freely out of an inner experience of genuine self-love and a sense of inner wholeness, fullness, and thriving.
+There is a big difference between the energy of genuine love versus strategic love.
+Genuine love flows freely out of an inner experience of genuine compassion, self-love and a sense of inner wholeness, fullness, and thriving.
 When we are full and overflowing with pure love inside, we want to—and more easily and joyfully do—share that same sense of love with others.
 In relationships, this expresses as such things as sacred relating, and genuine joy, compassion, kindness and empathy.

-In contrast, strategic love flows out of an inner lack of genuine self-love and a sense of scarcity, self-judgement or rejection, and survival.
+In contrast, strategic love flows out of an inner lack of genuine compassion and self-love, and a sense of scarcity, self-judgement or rejection, and survival.
 When we are full and overflowing with an undercurrent of fear and/or self-rejection inside, we grasp for and cling to the things we believe will relieve it.
 In relationships, this expresses as such things as unhealthy attachments, distress, neediness, withholding, blaming, passive-aggression, pleasing, control, manipulation, and selfishness.

 Few people I know are willing to look deeply enough within themselves to resolve the distortions of love they live with.
 It's a journey not everyone chooses to make, and certainly not one we generally master in a lifetime.
 It demands a great courage and a precise dismantling of the conditioned habits that (subconsciously) hold our coping strategies and protections in place.
 And it demands this over and over and over again.

 Choosing this journey takes the heart and spirit of a warrior, which is where the term spiritual warrior comes from.
-It refers to the battle within, the one between the conditioned self (our ego, ego mind, ego self, pain body, subconscious psyche, fear, conditioned mind...call it what you will) and the higher self (our essence, intuitive mind, divine self, intuition, pure love, intuitive self, genuine self, infinite self, original face), the finite and infinite parts of who we are.
+It refers to the battle within, the one between the conditioned self (our ego, ego mind, ego self, pain body, subconscious psyche, fear, conditioned mind...call it what you will) and the higher self (our essence, intuitive mind, divine self, intuition, pure love, intuitive self, infinite wisdom, genuine self, infinite self, original face), the finite and infinite parts of who we are.
 And this, my friends, is the journey of spiritual awakening and evolution.

 I've heard it said that choosing this path is not for the faint of heart, yet in my experience, making this journey is much easier and more fulfilling than living a life controlled by our hidden fears and strategies.
 Just ask any of the women in my H.E.L.P. program tribe.
 They are, as I am, living examples of what that journey looks like and the inner fulfillment it offers, even as messy and ugly as it is at times.